mirulili/blog/content/info/index.md

 ### 🧬 Team Leader — LLM Watermark Project *(Yonsei Univ.)*
 📅 Aug 2025 – Ongoing

-> - Designing a robust watermark injection algorithm for open-source LLMs, aiming for >95% fidelity rate against common model editing attacks.
+> - Designing a robust watermark injection algorithm for open-source LLMs, aiming for a relative change in perplexity (PPL) of less than 5% compared to unwatermarked text.

 ### 💹 AI Finance Agent using MCP Server
 🏆 *Koscom AI Agent Challenge 2025 Finalist*